legomenon/mouse_remapper/README.md

    ```

    The utility will monitor the specified input device using `evtest` and remap the events based on your configuration.

-## Notes

-- This utility uses low-level interaction with input devices and may require administrative privileges to function properly.
-- Be cautious when remapping input events, as it can have unintended consequences.
-- Customize the code to suit your specific remapping needs and adjust time thresholds as necessary.

 ## Configuring sudoers File